AhmedAlmijbari/AhmedAlmijbari.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Salam!
 I'm Ahmed, a PhD researcher and academic staff member at the Munich Institute of Robotics and Machine Intelligence, Technical University of Munich.
-I recently graduated with honours from the Elite MSc program in Neuroengineering at TU Munich, receiving the research excellence certificate from the elite network of Bavaria and two scholarships.
-My passion lies in developing Neuro AI systems to replace and restore impaired brain functions through brain-machine interfaces.
-I aim to create methodologies and technologies that redefine neuro-engineering and make a meaningful impact on the quality of life for individuals with neural deficits.
+I graduated with honours from the Elite MSc program in Neuroengineering at TU Munich, where I was awarded the Research Excellence Certificate from the Elite Network of Bavaria.
+My experience spans AI, brain-inspired systems, and neural dynamics.
+My passion lies in reverse-engineering the biological brain to build intelligent machines and restore impaired neural functions.
 {style="text-align: justify;"}